 3. Who runs Medicaid?

-Medicaid is run by both federal and state governments within federal guidelines.
+Both federal and state governments run Medicaid within federal guidelines.

 That’s why people who are eligible for Medicaid in one state might not qualify in another.
-And the types of covered medical services could be different from state to state.
+The types of covered medical services may vary by state.

 4. What does Medicaid cover?

-Medicaid services are different in each state, but the federal guidelines require coverage for certain “medically necessary” services.
+Medicaid services vary by state, but federal guidelines require coverage of specific “medically necessary” services.

 Benefits typically include: